-Power Supply
+■ Power Supply

-● Only connect the C-56M to electrical outlets matching the specifications on the name plate at the rear of the unit.

-Note: If necessary, add the appropriate step-up or step-down transformer.
-Connecting to the wrong polarity or voltage can irreparably damage the C-56M.

-- To help prevent noise and poor sound quality, avoid connecting the C-56M to the same electrical circuit as motors or large appliances. - For the same reasons, never overload the electrical circuit with too many extension cords. - ◆ Always start with the volume at a low level and gradually increase it especially when the C-56M is connected to external equipment.
+- Only connect the C-35 to electrical outlets matching the specifications on the name plate at the rear of the unit.
+Note: If necessary, add the appropriate step - up or step - down transformer.
+Connecting to the wrong polarity or voltage can irreparably damage the C-35. - To help prevent noise and poor sound quality, avoid connecting the C-35 to the same electrical circuit as motors or large appliances. - For the same reasons, never overload the electrical circuit with too many extension cords. - Always start with the volume at a low level and gradually increase it especially when the C-35 is connected to external equipment.

-Interference
+■ Interference

-To minimize the risk of radio-frequency interference:
+To minimize the risk of radio frequency interference:

-- Keep the C-56M away from fluorescent light fixtures and other sources of radio-frequency noise that may disrupt operation of the C-56M's main microprocessor. - Never use the C-56M in the immediate vicinity of a radio, television set, or similar equipment, as the equipment may pick up radio-frequency noise from the microprocessor. - If operation becomes erratic or unpredictable or the C-56M fails to respond, reset the micro-processor by turning off the C-56M, waiting a few seconds and then turning it on again.
+- Keep the C-35 away from fluorescent light fixtures and other sources of radio frequency noise that may disrupt operation of the C-35's main microprocessor. - Never use the C-35 in the immediate vicinity of a radio, television set, or similar equipment, as the equipment may pick up radio - frequency noise from the microprocessor. - If operation becomes erratic or unpredictable or the C-35 fails to respond, reset the microprocessor by turning off the C-35, waiting a few seconds and then turn off again.

-Rear Connections
+■ Rear Connections

-● Only use jacks and connectors matching the corresponding connectors available at the rear of the C-56M.
+● Use only pin jacks and connectors matching the corresponding connectors and connectors available at the rear of the C-35.